iperal2021/blog/_posts/2023-10-4-Second-practice.md

 [OpenCV en inglés](https://stackoverflow.com/questions/10469235/opencv-apply-mask-to-a-color-image)

 To improve once more the processing of the image, I change the code used in the mask to get the red line.

-##
+## Implementation

 The first step to start once I have the processed image, is to implement the *P* controller to adjust the angular speed to maintain the car with straight movement in staight line an to take the curves without oscillation.